-CoP "Do-s" and "Don't-s"
+7. CoP "Do-s" and "Don't-s"

-Even participants who are knowledgeable about CITES Rules of Procedure and loaded with information on topics to be discussed, can become frustrated and disgruntled.
+Even participants who are knowledgeable about the Rules of Procedure and extremely well-informed on topics to be discussed, can become frustrated and disgruntled.

 Meetings with over a thousand participants can always be challenging.
 There are very many views to be expressed.
 Everybody wants to have his/her say but there is not enough time.
 Participants can feel neglected and get frustrated when the Chairman does not include them in the list of speakers.